xiaojianggis/skyview/Readme.md

-# Download Google Street Panoramas
+# Download Google Street View Panoramas

 This project is aims to estimate the shade provision of the street trees using publicly accessible Google Street View panoramas and building height model in Boston.
 The method can also be applied to other cities considering the massively available of Google Street View service and the building height model information

-For more details about the method check the paper Li and Ratti, "Mapping the spatial distribution of shade provision of street trees in Boston using Google Street View panoramas", Urban Forestry and Urban Greening.
+For more details about the method check the paper

+Li and Ratti, "Mapping the spatial distribution of shade provision of street trees in Boston using Google Street View panoramas", Urban Forestry and Urban Greening.

 ## Getting Started